|

 Seam Sleeves

-4. With sweater body still WS out, slide sleeve (RS out) in sweater, lining up shoulder end of sleeve to armhole opening.
+With sweater body still WS out, and sleeve RS out, slide sleeve in sweater, from the neckhole to the armhole.
+Sleeve seam should be down (it will lie along the elbow).
+Line up shoulder end of sleeve to armhole opening for seaming.

 Finishing